mozilla/data-docs/src/cookbooks/new_ping.md

 ## Choose a Namespace and DocType

-For new telemetry pings, the namespace is simply `telemetry`.
-For non-Telemetry pings, choose a namespace that uniquely identifies the product that will be generating the data.
+Choose a namespace that uniquely identifies the product that will be generating the data.
+The `telemetry` namespace is reserved for pings added by the Firefox Client Telemetry team.

 The DocType is used to differentiate pings within a namespace.
 It can be as simple as `event`, but should generally be descriptive of the data being collected.